 Results 1–10 of 30 for "Psychology Topic"X related to "Protecting the rights of parents with..."
-Refine Your Search Refine Your Search TopicTherapy (7)Stress (4)Teens (4)Aging (3)Alzheimer's (3) 25 more... [+] Children (3)Disability (3)Emotional health (2)Ethics (2)Human rights (2)Law & psychology (2)Parenting (2)Trauma (2)Violence (2)Women & men (2)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bullying (1)Death & dying (1)Kids & the media (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Sexual abuse (1)Sleep (1)Sport & exercise (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 30 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicTherapy (7)Stress (4)Teens (4)Aging (3)Alzheimer's (3) 29 more... [+] Children (3)Disability (3)Emotional health (3)Violence (3)Women & men (3)Law & psychology (2)Parenting (2)Trauma (2)Workplace issues (2)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bullying (1)Death & dying (1)Environment (1)Ethics (1)Human rights (1)Kids & the media (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Safety & design (1)Sexual abuse (1)Sleep (1)Sport & exercise (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 30 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.DisabilityMore than 13 percent of noninstitutionalized adults have some sort of physical disability.
-The most common physical disabilities are trouble hearing, moving around or doing day-to-day tasks like getting dressed.Psychology Topic 2.Answers to Your Questions about Psychology and Human RightsPage describes APA position on torture, human trafficking, human rights violations and rights for the mentally ill.
+The most common physical disabilities are trouble hearing, moving around or doing day-to-day tasks like getting dressed.Psychology Topic 2.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
 Psychology Topic 3.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 4.ADHDADHD, or attention-deficit hyperactivity disorder, makes it difficult to organized, stay focused, make realistic plans, or think before acting.
 Treatment options include behavioral therapy, neurofeedback, and psychosocial therapy.Psychology Topic 5.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
 If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
-If acquisition occurs instantly, that’s making a memory.Psychology Topic 6.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 7.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
-Links to tips on communicating with your kids, and more.Psychology Topic 8.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.
-Psychology Topic 9.Women & MenMen and women are basically alike when it comes to personality, thinking ability and leadership.
-The differences in these aspects that do exist may reflect social expectations, not biology.Psychology Topic 10.Marriage and DivorceHealthy marriages are good for couples’ mental and physical health as well as for children; however, about 40 to 50 percent of married couples in the United States divorce.Psychology Topic Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 26 for "Psychology Topic"X related to "Protecting the rights of parents with..."
+If acquisition occurs instantly, that’s making a memory.Psychology Topic 6.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 7.Women & MenMen and women are basically alike when it comes to personality, thinking ability and leadership.
+The differences in these aspects that do exist may reflect social expectations, not biology.Psychology Topic 8.Psychologists, Promoting HealthPsychological science is unlocking the mysteries of how the brain works, helping people make healthy lifestyle choices and improving the treatment of complex human problems.
+Psychology Topic 9.Psychologists, Protecting the PlanetPsychological science is working to change human behavior to restore our environment.
+Psychology Topic 10.Marriage and DivorceHealthy marriages are good for couples’ mental and physical health as well as for children; however, about 40 to 50 percent of married couples in the United States divorce.Psychology Topic Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 30 for "Psychology Topic"X related to "Protecting the rights of parents with..."